 15 town councils to ban PMDs in void decks and corridors, pedestrian-only zones to be trialled

-SINGAPORE: Fifteen out of the 16 town councils have decided to ban personal mobility devices (PMDs) from Housing Board void decks and common corridors in a move to increase the safety of public paths, Senior Minister of State for Transport Lam Pin Min announced in Parliament on Monday (Aug 5).
+SINGAPORE: All 15 town councils run by the People's Action Party have decided to ban personal mobility devices (PMDs) from HDB void decks and common corridors in a move to increase the safety of public paths, Senior Minister of State for Transport Lam Pin Min announced in Parliament on Monday (Aug 5).

-The Aljunied-Hougang Town Council is still deliberating the move.
-No timeline has been set for the ban.
+CNA has reached out to the Workers' Party to clarify if the Aljunied-Hougang Town Council will follow suit.

 In addition, Dr Lam said the Land Transport Authority (LTA) will work with some town councils to conduct a three-month trial to designate pedestrian-only zones where riders must dismount and push their PMDs.